Gradient-Aerospace/ControlSystemDemo/readme.md

 julia --project=. -i demo.jl
 ```

 (The `-i` argument here means "run in interactive mode".
 When the simulation is done, it will drop you off in Julia so you can examine plots, interact with things, etc. When the sim is done, you may have to switch windows to see the plots.
-Back in Julia, press ctrl+d to quit.)
+When you're done, back in Julia, press ctrl+d to quit.)

 All of the models used in this example are defined in `models.jl`.
 We'll put together a modeling tutorial soon.
 Even without one, it's pretty easy to see what kinds of things are going on with the models in this sim.
-SystemsOfSystems.jl features a concise, expressive, and very general modeling language, and we can use it to build up large-scale models with flexible levels of fidelity.
+SystemsOfSystems.jl features a concise, expressive, and very general modeling language, and we can use it to build up large-scale models with flexible levels of fidelity, easy configuration, and tons of outputs.

 ## Files in this Repo